What Is Classical Education?

 The Classical Christian Revival

-Decades after this progressive movement changed the landscape of American education, notable writers such C.S.
+Decades after this progressive movement changed the landscape of American education, notable writers such as C.S.
 Lewis, Mortimer Adler, and Dorothy Sayers wrote about the devastating impact that this progressive movement would eventually have on western societies.

 These writings helped to inspire many Christian leaders to pioneer classical Christian schools.
 It’s turned into a significant movement across the country.